swagger-api/swagger-ui/docs/usage/installation.md

 })
 ```

+See the [Webpack Getting Started](../samples/webpack-getting-started) sample for details.

 In contrast, **`swagger-ui-dist`** is meant for server-side projects that need assets to serve to clients.
 The module, when imported, includes an `absolutePath` helper function that returns the absolute filesystem path to where the `swagger-ui-dist` module is installed.

 _Note: we suggest using `swagger-ui` when your tooling makes it possible, as `swagger-ui-dist`